Are you struggling to get your music heard?

 So why am I telling you this?
 I’m telling you this for two reasons:

 Number one, I want you to understand that if you’re struggling to get people to listen to your music, then you’re not alone.
-It’s a very common problem for indie musician.
+It’s a very common problem for indie musicians.

 And secondly, I want you to understand “why” you may be struggling to get fans to check out your music.
 I feel by understanding why you can then figure out how to solve this problem.